Red Tory

-A Red Tory is an adherent of a centre-right or paternalistic-conservative political philosophy derived from the Tory tradition, most predominantly in Canada but also in the United Kingdom.
+A Red Tory is an adherent of a centre-right or paternalistic-conservative political philosophy derived from the Tory tradition.
+It is most predominant in Canada; however, it is also found in the United Kingdom, where it is more commonly known as one nation conservatism.
 This philosophy tends to favour communitarian social policies, while maintaining a degree of fiscal discipline and a respect of social and political order.
 It is contrasted with "Blue Tory" or "High Tory".
 Some Red Tories view themselves as small-c conservatives.

 In Canada, Red Toryism is found in provincial and federal Conservative political parties.
 The history of Red Toryism marks differences in the development of the political cultures of Canada and the United States.
 Canadian conservatism and American conservatism have been different from each other in fundamental ways, including their stances on social issues and the role of government in society.

 Red Tory governments in Canada, such as those of John A. Macdonald, Robert Borden, and John Diefenbaker, were known for supporting an active role for the government in the economy.
 This included the creation of government-owned and operated Crown Corporations such as the Canadian National Railway, and the development and protection of Canadian industries with programs such as the National Policy.

 The adjective "red" refers to the economically left-leaning nature of Red Toryism in comparison with Blue Toryism, since socialist and other leftist parties have traditionally used the colour red.
-In Canada today, however, red is commonly associated with the Liberal Party.
+In Canada today, red is commonly associated with the Liberal Party.
 The term reflects the broad ideological range traditionally found within conservatism in Canada.

 Canada

 Philosophy

 Historically, Canadian conservatism has been derived from the Tory tradition, with a distinctive concern for a balance between individual rights and collectivism, as mediated through a traditional pre-industrial standard of morality – which has never been as evident in American conservatism.

 Red Toryism derives largely from a classical conservative tradition that maintained that the unequal division of wealth and political privilege among social classes can be justified if members of the privileged class practiced noblesse oblige and contributed to the common good.
 Red Tories supported traditional institutions such as religion and the monarchy, and maintenance of the social order.
-This position was later manifest in their support for some aspects of the welfare state.
+This position was later manifested in their support for some aspects of the welfare state.
 This belief in a common good, as expanded on in Colin Campbell and William Christian's Political Parties and Ideologies in Canada, is at the root of Red Toryism.